katyukha/odoo-helper-scripts/docs/quick-start-guide.md

 # Quick Start Guide

-This is quick start guide for *odoo-helper-scripts*.
+This is quick start guide for *odoo-helper-scripts* for development odoo installations.

+If you want to install Odoo on ***production*** server, then take a look at [crnd-deploy](http://github.com/crnd-inc/crnd-deploy) project - just a single command allows you to get production-ready odoo instance with configured [PostgreSQL](https://www.postgresql.org/) and [Nginx](https://nginx.org/).

 ## Install odoo-helper scripts